 5mph top speed.
-Vibrant Wonder Woman colors and decals.
+Available in fun theme including Jurassic Word.
 Seats 2.
 Working doors.
 Handy storage area.
-Wonder Woman talks via radio.
+Makes realistic sounds that kids love.
 Power-lock brakes and parental speed lock.

 Quite a bit of assembly required.

 Familiar face and charming sound board.
 Kids can sit or stand while driving, as the T-bar handle is easy to hold either way.
-Track is easy to assemble and break down for storage.
+Track is easy to assemble.
 Train can be used on or off the track.
-Only goes 2mph max, so ideal for younger kids.
+2mph speed is ideal for younger kids.

 Weight capacity is 40 lb., and it’s recommended for indoor use only.
 Learning curve for press-button operation.

 6mph max speed.
 Biting raptor action.
 Parental speed lock.
 Power-lock brakes.
 Easily handles grass, dirt, concrete, etc. Detailed recreation of Blue, the velociraptor.

 Some assembly required.

 Sports a flashy blue color and cool graphics that appeal to youngsters.
 Can reach speeds up to 5mph.
 Durable build and rugged tires can navigate pavement or grass.
 Has room for 2 riders.